Adamiro Reach · Outward track · Step 3 of 3

 Which platforms does Reach publish to today?

-LinkedIn personal profiles, LinkedIn Company Pages, Substack, and any blog with a web editor.
+LinkedIn personal profiles, LinkedIn Company Pages, Instagram, Substack, and any blog with a web editor.
 More channels are added as we ship them.
-Instagram and additional platforms are on the roadmap.
+Additional platforms are on the roadmap.

 Does Reach publish without my approval?

 No. Every post sits in your queue until you approve it.
-Reach fans out at the time you scheduled, but the approval is yours and only yours.
+Reach publish at the time you scheduled, but the approval is yours and only yours.
 No autoposting from raw drafts.

 How are tasks counted on Reach?